ZippyMagician/ayr/specs/README.md

 ```

 ## Basic syntax
 General types come in the form of signed floats and strings, which may or may not be scalar values.
 A vector, similar to **APL**, is denoted with a series of these general values separated by spaces.
 To create a matrix, you can currently use `;` to separate vectors or grouping (`()`) similar to how APL generally does it.
-Note that `;` is not a symbol—rather, it is used solely for matrix denotion

 Incomplete operations within groups **or** assigned to a variable are called [Trains](#trains).